Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Comparison between Explore-Forward and Pure As-You-Go Approaches

-{\em The main conclusion from the comparison among various algorithms in Appendix~\ref{appendix:comparison_average_cost_backtracking_no_backtracking} is that the algorithms based on the explore-forward approach significantly outperform the algorithms based on the pure-as-you-go approach, at the cost of slightly more number of measurements per step (see Appendix~\ref{appendix:comparison_average_cost_backtracking_no_backtracking} for a detailed discussion).
-Hence, for applications that do not require rapid deployment, such as deployment along a long forest trail for wildlife monitoring, explore-forward is a better approach to take.
-Thus, for the learning algorithms presented later, we will consider only explore-forward approach.}
+{\em We notice that the average per-step cost (COST in Table~\ref{table:comparison_among_algorithms}) of OptExploreLim (OEL) is the least.
+OEL uses the least mean power per step (POW column), places nodes the widest apart (DIST column), and the mean outage per step (OUT column) is second to lowest.
+On the other hand, OEL requires about twice as many measurements per step as compared to OptAsYouGo.\footnote{A more detailed comparison among the algorithms can be found in Appendix~\ref{appendix:comparison_average_cost_backtracking_no_backtracking}, along with elaborate discussion.} Hence, we can conclude that the algorithms based on the explore-forward approach significantly outperform the algorithms based on the pure-as-you-go approach, at the cost of slightly more measurements per step.
+Hence, for applications that do not require very rapid deployment, such as deployment along a long forest trail for wildlife monitoring, explore-forward is a better approach to take.
+Thus, for the learning algorithms presented later, we will consider only the explore-forward approach.
+However, under the requirement of fast deployment (e.g., emergency deployment by first responders), pure as-you-go or deployment without measurements (as in \cite{sinha-etal12optimal-sequential-relay-placement-random-lattice-path}) might be more suitable.}